-Identification Policy - All students are required to always carry a valid Assumption I.D. card with them and present this card at once when requested by any University official.
-All students must maintain a University ID throughout their tenure at Assumption University.
+Identification Policy - All students are required to carry a valid Assumption I.D. card with them at all times and present this card at once when requested by any College official.
+All students must maintain a College ID throughout their tenure at Assumption College.
 If a student's card is stolen, lost, or damaged, it should be reported to Campus Police immediately.
-A new ID will be issued for a \$25.00 fee.
+A new ID will be issued for a fee.
 The utilization or possession of false identification will result in disciplinary action and possibly criminal prosecution.
-Similarly, students who fail to identify themselves properly to a University official will be subject to disciplinary action.
-All students withdrawn from the University for any reason must return their I.D. card to Campus Police prior to their final departure from campus.
+Similarly, students who fail to identify themselves properly to a College official will be subject to disciplinary action.
+All students withdrawn from the College for any reason must return their I.D. card to Campus Police prior to their final departure from campus.

-Smoking/Vaping Policy - Assumption University supports a smoke-free and a vape-free environment.
-The possession and/or use of vaporizers and vaping paraphernalia is prohibited on campus.
-This includes but is not limited to e-cigarettes, JUULs, "dab pens," mods, etc.
+Smoking Policy - Assumption College supports a smoke-free and a vape-free environment.
+The possession and/or use of vaporizers (electronic nicotine delivery systems and electronic smoking devices) are prohibited on campus.
+Vaping refers to the use of electronic nicotine delivery systems or electronic smoking devices such as e-cigarettes, JUULs, "dab pens", mods, etc.

-Smoking tobacco is prohibited in or within 100 feet of all campus buildings.
-By state law, use of tobacco products may not occur where there is possibility that the smoke may enter a building through doors, windows, or any means.
-Violation of this policy may result in disciplinary action up to and including suspension from the University.
+Smoking is prohibited in or within 100 feet of all campus buildings.
+By state law, use of tobacco products may not occur where there is possibility that the smoke may enter a building through doors, windows or any means.
+Violation of this policy may result in disciplinary action up to and including suspension from the College.